-Dr Martine Abboud, Founder of Creo Incubator, launched the event through an interactive poll that showed 90% of the audience are aspiring entrepreneurs interested in pursuing their business ideas, but uncertain on how to navigate arising challenges.
-The event connected inspirational female founders with a diverse aspiring audience, both committed to solving pressing real world problems.
+Creo Incubator launched its first flagship event, “Female Founders: Insider Perspective,” on 5th November 2020.
+Dr Martine Abboud, Founder of Creo Incubator, launched the event through an interactive poll showing that 90% of the audience are aspiring entrepreneurs interested in pursuing their business ideas but uncertain how to navigate arising challenges.
+The event connected inspirational, world-class guest speakers with a diverse entrepreneurial audience committed to solving pressing problems.

-Lynn Mounzer, researcher on women entrepreneurship in the MENA region, set the wheel in motion by sharing her personal story and doctoral findings; “a lot of women entrepreneurs lack business and basic skills”.
-One of the participants in her study, a Yemeni entrepreneur, noted: “women do not leave the house, they only go to the grave”.
-Mounzer proposed key solutions to guide entrepreneurial ecosystems, governments, and diverse institutes to create an enabling environment for the growth of women-led businesses.
+Lynn Mounzer, a researcher on women entrepreneurship in the MENA region, set the wheel in motion by sharing her personal story and doctoral findings.
+Mounzer proposed critical solutions to guide entrepreneurial ecosystems, governments, and diverse institutes to create an enabling environment for the growth of women-led businesses.
 She highlighted the importance of starting with capacity building; “there should be an intentional change”.
-She noted the impact of LebWox by Creo in leading change as a grassroot entrepreneurial initiative for women inclusion.
+She noted the impact of LebWox by Creo Incubator in leading change as a grassroots entrepreneurial initiative for women's inclusion.

 Mary McKenna, MBE, (exited) co-founder of Learning Pool and angel investor, highlighted the importance of initiatives such as Creo Incubator and the AwakenHub in Ireland in empowering women with leadership development.
-McKenna emphasised on the entrepreneur reward; you not only “find out what you are capable of yourself” and meet amazing people along the way, you also “take control of your own destiny and choose to become your own boss, an exhilarating and fantastic experience” when coupled with “resilience and relentless execution”.
-McKenna ended her intervention on a strong message “there are no age boundaries to becoming your own boss”.
+McKenna emphasised the ''entrepreneur reward''; you not only “find out what you are capable of yourself” and meet amazing people along the way, but you also “take control of your own destiny and choose to become your own boss, an exhilarating and fantastic experience” when coupled with “resilience and relentless execution”.
+McKenna ended her intervention with a strong message “there are no age boundaries to becoming your own boss”.

-Rebecca Krauhmer, CEO of Quantum Thought and founder of QuSecure, proceeded with her input; “make the game fit to you.
+Rebecca Krauhmer, CEO of Quantum Thought and founder of QuSecure, proceeded with her input; “make the game fit you.
 Everyone is going to have an opinion.
 It’s like dating; you don’t go out trying to impress everybody.
 You go out addressing the right person to fit who you are”.
-Although “you need to be focused to execute, you need balance between work and social life to stay sane.”
+Although “you need to be focused not to fall early on, you need balance between work and social life to stay sane.”
 Thus, you must build and cherish your support system.
 Krauhmer stressed: “take advantages of the structures that support female entrepreneurs” and then create your own opportunities.

-Eberechi Okerke, co-founder of Sapphital Learning, Africa’s leading learning platform, then shared her story and touched on external hiring and seeking investors; “you spend a lot of time trying to get them on board”.
-You must sometimes “take a step back and look at who you have internally” while considering bootstrapping to fund your start-up initially.
-Okerke connected with the audience through her passion for both continuous learning and quality.
-She emphasised the value of research and knowing “your business very well” as “quality speaks for itself”.
+Eberechi Okerke, the co-founder of Sapphital Learning, Africa’s leading learning platform, then shared her story and touched on external hiring and seeking investors; “you spend a lot of time trying to get them on board.
+You must sometimes take a step back and look at who you have internally” while initially considering bootstrapping to fund your start-up.
+Okerke connected with the audience through her passion for continuous learning and quality.
+She emphasised the value of research and knowing your business very well, as “quality speaks for itself”.

-All attendees (100 %) related to the challenges faced by the keynote speakers.
-Even though speakers were from different corners of the world, their experiences were remarkably interconnected, genuine and inspirational.
+All attendees related to the challenges faced by the keynote speakers.
+Even though the speakers were from different corners of the world, their experiences were remarkably interconnected, genuine and inspirational.
 Anne Miller, Enterprise Programme Manager at the University of Oxford, commented: “what an incredibly inspiring group of speakers: so many great shared experiences and tips and so many useful insights into different cultural approaches”.
-Zad El Makkaoui, a LebWox Fellow, added “I loved how each panellist had something different to say.
+Zad El Makkaoui, a LebWox Fellow, added, “I loved how each panellist had something different to say.
 It’s important to hear the real experiences”.
-The attendees of “Female Founders: Insider Perspective” left with a sense of empowerment and excitement to mitigate challenges in turning innovative ideas into sustainable enterprises.
-“I literally discerned that the sky is our limit”, added Jana Tfaily, another participant.
+The “Female Founders: Insider Perspective” attendees left with a sense of empowerment and excitement to mitigate challenges in turning innovative ideas into sustainable enterprises.

-At Creo, we are committed to creating multi-generational change, one initiative at a time.
-We invite you to join our community.
-Stay up-to-date by adding yourself to our mailing list and have first-hand access to upcoming events!
+At Creo Incubator, we are committed to sparking multi-generational change, one initiative at a time.
+We invite you to become part of our vibrant community.
+Please stay in the loop by adding yourself to our mailing list and gain priority access to future events.